 The following benefits all count towards your household income:

 - Child Tax Credit

-- Employment and Support Allowance (except where it is paid with the support component)
+- Employment and Support Allowance (except where the support component has been awarded)

 - Housing Benefit

 - Income Support

 - Jobseeker's Allowance

 - Widowed Mother's Allowance